-Broward College are encouraged to immediately call 911 to report police, fire, and medical emergencies.
-Non-emergency reports including criminal activity and activity of a suspicious nature, occurring at any of Broward College's campuses or learning centers should be reported to Campus Safety by dialing 954-201-HELP (4357).
+All students, faculty/staff members, and guests of Broward College are encouraged to immediately call 911 to report police, fire, and medical emergencies.
+Non-emergency reports including criminal activity and activity of a suspicious nature, occurring at any of Broward College's campuses or partnership centers should be reported to Campus Safety by dialing 954-201-HELP (4357).
 This will help ensure incidents are included in the annual crime statistics and aid in providing timely warning notices to the College community, when appropriate.
 Crimes should be accurately and promptly reported to Campus Safety or the appropriate police agency, when the victim of a crime elects to, or is unable to, make such a report.